apioo/psx/doc/concept/table.rst

 Abstract
 --------

-The PSX table classes offern an alternative to an ORM.
-Each table class represents an sql table.
-The table class contains the table name and all available columns.
-It is also the place where you can put all complex business queries like in an repository.
+The PSX table class provides an simple repository pattern which can be used as alternative to an ORM.
+It works with plain SQL queries.
+Each table class represents an sql table which contains the table name and all available columns.
+A table class returns record objects which are filled with the values from the query.
+It is also the place where you can put all complex business queries.
 To get an first impression here an example:

 .. code-block:: php